-The streets themselves are breathtaking in Madrid.
+The streets themselves are breathtaking.
 Between the beautiful parks and the large amounts of priceless European art, there are plenty of locations to see there.

 Let’s look at some of the places you should not miss.
-You can also get a City Pass for Madrid and thus explore more for less money.
+You can also get a City Pass3 and thus explore more for less money.

 This massive building features a staggering 3,418 rooms.
 While it is considered the official home of the Spanish Royal Family while they are in Madrid, it is only used for State Ceremonies.
 This is a great place to visit day or night.

 Located in the heart of Madrid, the Prado museum is the main Spanish national art museum.
 It is considered to have the best collection of Spanish art and features work dating back to the 12th century.

 The royal Retiro park actually belonged to the Spanish Monarchy until the late 19th century.
 In Retiro park you will find statues, fountains, and even rent boats to row around the huge pond.
 Come to see the locals dance and perform music or to see the Spanish police officers on their beautiful horses.

 4. Gran Vía

-Conveniently located in central Madrid, this is an upscale street full of shops and boutiques.
-Also known as “Spanish Broadway” this is an ideal place for people wanting to experience the nightlife in Madrid.
+Conveniently located in the centre, this is an upscale street full of shops and boutiques.
+Also known as “Spanish Broadway” this is an ideal place for people wanting to experience the nightlife.

 Believe it or not, you can actually visit an ancient Egyptian temple during your time in Spain.
-It was dismantled and rebuilt exactly in Madrid as a gift from Egypt after Spain helped them save other temples.
+It was dismantled and rebuilt exactly as a gift from Egypt after Spain helped them save other temples.
 It is a breathtaking sight, particularly at sunset.